 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

 Even if you take precautions to ensure your medical facility is a safe place to work, you can’t prevent every accident.
-From repetitive motion injuries caused by typing to back injuries from lifting patients, an injury can be costly for a small business.
+From repetitive motion injuries caused by typing to back injuries from lifting patients, an injury can be costly for a healthcare business.

 Workers’ compensation insurance can cover medical expenses along with missed wages while an employee is recovering.